jerturowetz/docker-wordpress/README.md

 If you'd rather use a catch-all VM for WordPress development, take a look at my [WordPress Vagrant box](https://github.com/jerturowetz/homestead-wp).

-## Deps & recommendations
+## Requirements

-The only requirement to get going is [Docker](https://www.docker.com) which manages all other deps by building containers for them.
-Optionally, to benefit from my bells and whistles, get [Node.js](https://nodejs.org/) installed and work with [VS Code](https://code.visualstudio.com/).
+The only requirement for local development is [Docker](https://www.docker.com).

+To fully benefit from the included tools (wpcs, gulp, esling, styleint) it is recommended you have [Node.js](https://nodejs.org/) installed, work in [VS Code](https://code.visualstudio.com/) and use the recommended extensions (`.vscode/extensions.json`).

 ## Project features

 - WordPress focused `.editorconfig` to match phpcs
 - WordPress focused `.gitignore` for deploys on WP Engine
-- example `bitbucket-pipelines.yml` for automating deploys (if you're in to that kind of thing)
+- `bitbucket-pipelines.yml` for automated deploys
 - `composer.json` with phpcs & ruleset for WordPress
-- `.vscode/settings.json` & `.vscode/extensions.json` with phpcs configured & useful file & search excludes (if you're using vscode of course)
+- `.vscode/settings.json` & `.vscode/extensions.json` with phpcs configured & useful file & search excludes
 - `package.json` with deps & WordPress style config for stylelint & eslint

-### Theme-specific
+### Theme-specific features

 If you'd like to learn about _s I suggest you check out [the official repo](https://github.com/Automattic/_s).
 Outlined below are ways my version of _s is _different_ from the official release.